 Underlying causes, including physical illness, can often cause memory problems such as Dementia.
 Your GP will often start by simply chatting to you about everyday life and your symptoms.
 They may then request to speak to your close family members, helping them when making an informal assessment.

 Following a recognised memory test, you will then be referred to a consultant.
 This consultant may need to carry out a range of further test such as a brain scan to help with diagnosis.
 There is great difficulty in diagnosing dementia and which type a person has, particularly when the symptoms have just begun.
 Guidance has been provided by the National Institute for health and Clinical Excellence (NICE) for the types of treatment, medication and other therapies used for the treatment of Dementia.

-Here at Old Alresford Cottage, we are specialists in Dementia care.
-Our staff are trained to an exceptionally high level to care for those suffering with the symptoms of Dementia and have experience in recognising these symptoms.
-We provide respite/day care as well as long term residential care for those suffering with Dementia.
-If you have any concerns or questions about the care of a loved one, our team will be happy to provide any support or information.
+Here at Old Alresford Cottage, the specialist staff are trained to an exceptionally high level to care for those suffering with the symptoms of Dementia and have experience in recognising these symptoms.
+Providing respite/day care as well as long term residential care for those suffering with Dementia.
+If you have any concerns or questions about the care of a loved one, the team will be happy to provide any support or information.